How to learn, The Science Behind Attaining Knowledge

 If you are following a course that frequently gives you knowledge that isn't immediately relevant and that you cannot apply, odds are that the course isn't very good.

-It is important that the knowledge is presented in a structured and unconfusing way that you can understand, but beyond that, the method of presentation is irrelevant if you are present and paying attention.
+It is important that the knowledge is presented in a structured and understandable way.
+Beyond that, the main factor is the students presence and attention.

 How You Should Retrieve Knowledge

-There are many ways to test yourself, and the main importance is that you're retrieving knowledge.
+There are many ways retrieving knowledge.
 Testing yourself to try to remember something, reflecting upon something you just learned, or applying it instantly.
 It's important that you do this retrieval frequently, as that is how you're going to build that bridge between your mind and the knowledge.
 In the case of a course, you can do these retrieval exercises just after learning a new concept, between lessons, after sessions, or at planned or random times throughout the day.

 How does this apply to programming?